 POS Cash Drawer

-The POS agent enters the cash drawer amount, for example, 1000 as shown in the image, which is the required amount set for that particular day.
+The POS agent enters the cash drawer amount, for example, 1000 as shown in the image, which is the required cash drawer amount for that particular day.

-The user can also look for the products in their respective categories as shown in the screenshot below.The user can search products on the basis of SKU of product from the search bar and then can add the resulted products to the cart as per requirement.
+Also, a POS user can look for the products in their respective categories.
+On the basis of the SKU of a product, the POS user can search for products and add the products to the cart as required.